pawanmsr/imdb-scraper/README.md

 --------

 This is a data collection program to collect movies data from IMDB.
-The working of this program depends on the structure of the IMDB website and may not work if the website format of IMDB changes significatly in future.
+The working of this program depends on the structure of the IMDB website and may not work if the website format of IMDB changes significantly in future.
 Last Tested: November 25, 2018

 Requirement